 13. Car parks

-14. Hospice buildings and operating costs
+14. Hospice buildings, services and operating costs

 15. Feasibility studies, needs analysis, project plan development, Quantity Surveyor or architectural drawings

 18. Projects seeking to promote religious or political objectives